run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 * Verify that the cluster status in the Run:ai Control Plane's [Clusters Table](#cluster-table) is `Connected`.
 * Go to the [Overview Dashboard](../../performance/dashboard-analysis.md#gpucpu-overview-dashboard-new-and-legacy) and verify that the number of GPUs on the top right reflects your GPU resources on your cluster and the list of machines with GPU resources appears on the bottom line.
-* In case of issues, see the [Troubleshooting guide](../../troubleshooting/cluster-health-check.md).
+* In case of issues, see the [Cluster troubleshooting](../config/clusters.md#troubleshooting) documentation.

 ## Researcher Authentication